NGFA’s Country Elevator Conference 2012

-The event, held Dec.
-11-13, 2011, kicked off with the keynote address by the Honorable Sonny Perdue, former Governor of Georgia and founding partner of Perdue Partners LLC, an Atlanta-based global trading company.
+The conference, held Dec.
+11-13, 2011, kicked off with the keynote address by the Honorable Sonny Perdue, former Governor of Georgia and founding partner of Perdue Partners, an Atlanta-based global trading company.
 Perdue opened with a quote from Ayn Rand: “You can ignore reality, but you can’t ignore the consequences of ignoring reality.”
-He related it to pending agriculture legislation, and calls on the industry to continue to work to improve its relationship with government and how it is being perceived in Washington, D.C.
+He related it to pending agriculture legislation, and calls on the industry to continue to work to improve its relationship with government and how it is being perceived in Washington D.C.

 The financial state of the industry moved to center stage.
 The conference room was packed when the CME Group’s COO Bryan Durkin began his presentation, “Meeting the Challenge of the MF Global Bankruptcy.”
 Durkin laid out a time line of events, discussed how the firm reacted to the bankruptcy and outlined its efforts to restore the missing funds to the organizations affected by the scandal.”

-Durkin says: “[CME Group] recognize the risks you take; it’s why we exist.
-So in the effort to manage this risk you lose funds — even temporarily — that’s troubling.
+Durkin says: “[CME Group] recognize the risks you take, it’s why we exist.
+So in the effort manage all this risk you lose funds — even temporarily — that’s troubling.
 You deserve answers as to what happened and it’s our responsibility to restore that confidence.”

 Following Durkin’s speech, George Angelich, partner with Arent Fox, continued to discuss the “unprecedented circumstances” and fallout surrounding the failed brokerage firm and urged Congress to work to restore the public’s confidence in the system.